10 Top Eyeliner Tips for Aging Eyes

 A mature woman applying concealer on upper eyelids to cover discoloration and create a smooth base for long-lasting eye makeup.
 Ideal for aging eyes and wrinkle-free makeup application

-Don't skip this anti-aging tip!
-Concealer is key for mature eyes, covering discoloration and redness, and preventing eyeliner from smudging or settling into fine lines.
+Don’t skip this anti-aging tip!
+Concealer is key for mature eyes—it helps cover discoloration and redness, and it also prevents eyeliner from smudging or settling into fine lines throughout the day.

-ABZ Tip: Foundation can settle into creases—concealer is a better choice for mature skin.
+Skip the foundation—it tends to settle into creases.
+Concealer is a better choice for mature skin.
 Here’s why you should skip foundation on your lids.

 2. Use a well pigmented eye pencil